namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 11/29/23
+- Applying the editor to all textreas mentioned in the requirements and updating the merge engine

 ### 11/28/23
-- Will work on updating the merge engine
+- Continued on 2129
-- And refactoring the existing textareas into the new editor
+- Merge engine now works with the new markdown parsing library added

 ### 11/27/23
 - Spent an hour investigating the toolbar configuration but got stuck